chetankar65/Sync/README.md

 </ul>

 <h1>Immediate features to be worked on:</h1>
-- Make a progress bar to seek ahead to different intervals of the video.
+- Customise the progress bar with CSS.
 - Voice chat (optional / research)

 <h1>Other features to be worked on in the future:</h1>